In May, 2014, I learned that I have stage IV thyroid cancer.

 Subsequent genetic testing has found no known link between these three cancers.
 My check-up last week gave me an “all clear” report, and I feel as healthy and energized as ever.
 I may never experience any of these cancers again … or they may all come back next year.

-I would never have chosen this unusual “triple crown” on my own, but now that I’m three years into this journey, I wouldn’t change it if I could.
+I would never have chosen this unusual “triple crown” on my own, but now that I’m five years into this journey, I wouldn’t change it if I could.